About

 Her psychology background informs her teaching as much as her art.
 She spent years helping her clients sideline their inner critics and get back to creating.
 She’s since helped over a thousand artists worldwide do the same through live workshops and online courses.

-SELECTED EXHIBITIONS, AWARDS & PUBLICATIONS
+SELECTED EXHIBITIONS & PUBLICATIONS

 Museum Exhibitions